The Kelvin-Helmholtz instability at the boundary of relativistic magnetized jets: Analytical approximation

 where

-The solutions $\phi_{1,2}$ in Eq.~(\ref{eq:approxRoots}) correspond to stable modes, so only $\phi_{3,4}$ and $\phi_{5,6}$ are relevant for our study.
-For them, we find that the first order term $\Lambda_{\pm}\epsilon$ generally provides a good approximation of the numerical solution for $\phi$.
-However, the second order term (which we write explicitly in the Suppl.~Mat.) is required for identifying the physical solutions that satisfy \eq{lpluslminus} and the Sommerfeld condition.
+We find that the first order term $\Lambda_{\pm}\epsilon$ generally provides a good approximation of the numerical solution for $\phi$.
+However, the second order term (which we write explicitly in Appendix \ref{app2}) is required for identifying the physical solutions that satisfy \eqq{lpluslminus} and the Sommerfeld condition.
+At zeroth order in $\epsilon$, the real part of the solution (i.e., the phase speed of unstable modes) is $\phi=M_e$, or equivalently $\omega/k=v$, i.e., unstable modes are purely growing in the wind frame.

 In Fig.~\ref{fig:numerical_vs_analytical_costheta} and Fig.~\ref{fig:numerical_vs_analytical_cospsi}, we compare the numerical solution (left column) of Eq.~(\ref{eq:interface_DR_param}) with our analytical approximation (right column).
-We fix $c_{sw}=0.005$ and consider $v_A=0.2$ and 0.8, so the assumption $c_{sw}/v_A\ll1$ of our analytical approximation is well satisfied.
+We fix $c_{sw}=0.005$ and consider $\vatot=0.2$ and 0.8, so the assumption $c_{sw}/\vatot\ll1$ of our analytical approximation is well satisfied.
 The analytical solution for $\text{Im}(\phi)$ displayed in the figures only employs the first order terms (as discussed above, we also use the second order terms to check the Sommerfeld constraint), yet it provides an excellent approximation of the numerical results, apart from $M_e=1$.
 For $M_e=1$, the first-order term $\Lambda_{\pm}$ of our analytical approximation diverges.
 We discuss below this special case.

 Our analytical approximation allows to determine the range of $M_e$ where the system is unstable.
-If $\lambda$ in \eq{approx_phi_lambda} is imaginary, then also $\Lambda_\pm$ has nonzero imaginary part.
+If $\lambda$ in \eqq{approx_phi_lambda} is imaginary, then also $\Lambda_\pm$ has nonzero imaginary part.
 We then find the values of $M_e$ that satisfy $\lambda^2=0$ and obtain the following unstable bounds: for $M_e<1$,

 whereas for $M_e>1$

 where